 You can hire web developers from your own country as it will make monitoring and feedback implementations more effective and frequent.

-Onshore development companies also know how to create e-learning website for a local target audience.
+Onshore development companies also know how to create e-learning websites for a local target audience.
 It can be helpful for a new e-learning platform as it would help them attract the right customer base sooner.

 In this model, you will not have significant cultural differences or language barriers with onshore developers.
 However, it can be an expensive option if you are from the USA, United Kingdom, or Canada.